-The Caylor School of Nursing at LMU offers the advanced practice nurse (APN) master's concentrations of Family Nurse Practitioner (FNP), Nurse Anesthesia (NA), Family Psychiatric & Mental Health Nurse Practitioner (FPMHNP), and Nursing Administration (ADMN).
+The Caylor School of Nursing at LMU offers the advanced practice nurse (APN) master's concentrations of Family Nurse Practitioner (FNP), Nurse Anesthesia (NA) [last class admitted Fall 2021], Family Psychiatric & Mental Health Nurse Practitioner (FPMHNP), and Nursing Administration (ADMN).

 Students who successfully complete the graduate nursing program will receive the Master of Science in Nursing (MSN) degree.
 Family Nurse Practitioner students will meet the eligibility criteria for both the American Nurses Credentialing Center (ANCC) and the American Academy of Nurse Practitioners (AANP) certification examinations.
-The Family Psychiatric & Mental Health Nurse Practitioner

-(FPMHNP) students will meet the eligibility criteria for the American Nurses Credentialing Center (ANCC).
+The Family Psychiatric & Mental Health Nurse Practitioner (FPMHNP) students will meet the eligibility criteria for the American Nurses Credentialing Center (ANCC).
 Nurse Anesthesia students will meet the eligibility criteria for the National Board of Certification and Recertification for Nurse Anesthetists (NBCRNA) Certification Exam.
 Nursing Administration (ADMN) students will meet eligibility criteria for American Nurse Credentialing Center (ANCC) Nurse Executive Certification Exam and the American Organization of Nurse Executives (AONE) Nurse Management and Leader and/or the Executive Nursing Practice Certification Examinations provided students have met the practice requirements for the examinations.

-The DNP at LMU is a terminal degree and is a post-master's program which requires a Master's Degree in Nursing from a nationally accredited Commission on Collegiate Nursing Education (CCNE) or Accreditation Commission on Education in Nursing, Inc (ACEN) program.
-The student must have national certification as an Advanced Practice Registered Nurse or an earned MSN with an Administration concentration and/or at least one year of experience in a nursing administration role or an earned MSN in a different specialty than the above will be considered on an individual basis.
+The DNP at LMU is a terminal degree with two entry points.

+- 1. Post- master's program for those which have a Master's Degree in Nursing from a nationally accredited Commission on Collegiate Nursing Education (CCNE) or Accreditation Commission on Education in Nursing, Inc (ACEN) program.
+The student must have national certification as anAdvanced Practice Registered Nurse or an earned MSN with an Administration concentration and/or at least one year of experience in a nursing administration role or an earned MSN in a different specialty than the above will be considered on an individual basis. - 2.
+Post-bachelor's DNP in nurse anesthesia.
+Begins Spring 2022.